-- Student: any child 18 years or younger enrolled in St. Charles Borromeo Catholic School - Faculty/Staff: any person who is employed by St. Charles Borromeo Catholic School, whether part-time or full-time, who provides instruction or supports the school operations.
+- Student: any child 18 years or younger enrolled in one of our Catholic schools - Faculty/Staff: any person who is employed by one of our Catholic schools, whether part-time or full-time, who provides instruction or supports the school operations. - 2.2 School Network: communications systems connecting two or more devices and their peripheral equipment to exchange information and share resources; it includes wired and wireless.

-- 2.2 School Network: communications systems connecting two or more computers and their peripheral devices to exchange information and share resources, it includes wired and wireless - 2.3 Internet: includes both external and internal access of communications and data storage equipment, either owned or reserved for use by St. Charles Borromeo Catholic School. - 2.4 Technologies Covered: St. Charles Borromeo Catholic School may provide Internet access, desktop computers, mobile computers or devices, videoconferencing capabilities, online collaboration capabilities, message boards, email, and more.
-Also, St. Charles Borromeo Catholic School may allow students to bring their personal devices which will also be covered by this policy.

-As new technologies emerge, St. Charles Borromeo Catholic School will attempt to provide access to them.
+- 2.3 Internet: includes both external and internal access of communications and data storage equipment, either owned or reserved for use by the Catholic school. - 2.4 Technologies Covered: The Catholic school may provide internet access, desktop computers, mobile computers or devices (Chromebooks, iPads, tablets, etc.), videoconferencing capabilities, online collaboration capabilities, message boards, email, and more.
+In some instances, the Catholic school may allow students to bring their personal devices which will also be covered by this policy.
+As new technologies emerge, the Catholic schoool will attempt to provide access to them.
 The policies outlined in this document are intended to cover all available technologies, not just those specifically listed.